jonathanlurie/jekyllpost/README.md

 Then, in a terminal, launch `jekyllpost.sh`  with few arguments:

-Mendatory arguments:
+Mendatory arguments for creating a new post:

 - **-title _TITLE_** The title of the blog post (between double quotes if more than one word)

+Optional arguments:

 - **-thumb _THUMB_** Top image, will be copied into the /img/ blog folder.
-Can be local or start by http
+Can be local or start by http.
+If not specified, a random image will be taken from the setting file's *defaultThumbs* field.
+Note that default thumbs list uses space as a separator.

-Optional arguments:

 - **-url _URL_** changes the permalink. use dash instead of spaces.
 Default : blog title with dash
 - **-images _[IMAGES [IMAGES ...]]_** One or more images to include in the post
 - **-author _AUTHOR_** Name to the author